-Explorer owners have complained about dizziness, nausea, and other symptoms consistent with carbon monoxide poisoning.
+Explorer owners have reported dizziness, nausea, and other symptoms consistent with carbon monoxide poisoning.

-“We haven't found carbon monoxide levels beyond what everybody is exposed to everyday,” is all Ford spokesman Elizabeth Weigandt would say about the consumer complaints in an interview last January.
+“We haven't found carbon monoxide levels beyond what everybody is exposed to everyday,” is all Ford spokesman Elizabeth Weigandt would say about the consumer issues in an interview last January.

 Dangerous exhaust leaks